sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/HopperBASICSpec.md

 ## Current Status Summary

-**Phase 1 Progress**: ~40% complete
+**Phase 1 Progress**: ~65% complete
 - ✅ Core expression evaluation system (complete)
-- ✅ Basic console commands (partial)
+- ✅ Basic console commands (partial - NEW, MEM, BYE working)
 - ✅ PRINT statement (basic version)
 - ✅ IF/THEN control flow (basic version)
+- ✅ Complete tokenizer with number parsing and keyword recognition
+- ✅ Statement execution framework with proper error handling
-- ❌ Variable system (not started)
+- ❌ Variable system (not started - next priority)
 - ❌ Function system (stubs only)
 - ❌ Assignment statements (not started)

 **Key Achievement**: We have a working expression evaluator that handles all arithmetic, comparison, and logical operations with proper type checking and promotion.
-This is the foundation for all other language features.
+Combined with a complete tokenizer system and interactive REPL, this provides the solid foundation for all remaining language features.

 **Next Milestone**: Implement the symbol table system to enable variable declarations and assignments, completing the core language functionality.